yshklarov/percolator/README.md

 Building
 --------

-**Linux**: Install CMake, SDL2, and GLEW (if you're on debian: packages cmake, libsdl2-dev, and libglew-dev).
+**Linux**: Install CMake and GLFW (if you're on debian: packages cmake and libglfw3-dev).
 Then use the standard CMake build procedure.
 For example:

     $ git clone git@github.com:yshklarov/percolator.git
     $ mkdir percolator/build